-The Associate Chair for Graduate Affairs will advise the student regarding his/her academic program during the first semester, or until the student selects a Graduate Advisor.
-When a student selects a Graduate Advisor, the student must submit a to the Associate Chair for Graduate Affairs.
-In situations where two faculty members are actively involved in advising a student, the student may have a Graduate Advisor and a Graduate Co–Advisor.
-After the student selects a Graduate Advisor, the responsibility of advising the student in regards to his/her academic and research programs will reside with the Graduate Advisor until the student graduates.
-The Graduate Advisor or Co–Advisor must be a faculty member of the Mechanical and Aerospace Engineering (MAE) Department.
+The associate chair for graduate affairs will advise the student regarding his/her academic program during the first semester, or until the student selects a graduate advisor.
+When a student selects a graduate advisor, the student must submit a form 5 (https://grad.mst.edu/currentstudents/forms/) to the associate chair for graduate affairs.
+In situations where two faculty members are actively involved in advising a student, the student may have a graduate advisor and a graduate co-advisor.
+After the student selects a graduate advisor, the responsibility of advising the student in regards to his/her academic and research programs will reside with the graduate advisor until the student graduates.
+The graduate advisor or co–advisor must be a faculty member of the mechanical and aerospace engineering (MAE) department.

-In order to obtain a PhD in Mechanical Engineering, a student must complete the following at a minimum:
+In order to obtain a direct Ph.D. in Mechanical Engineering, a student must complete the following at a minimum:

 † No course below the 5xxx level may be applied to the degree requirements.
 A graduate student accumulating 10 or more credit hours of C and F grades shall no longer be a candidate for an advanced degree from Missouri S&T.

 In order to earn a graduate degree, all students must achieve a cumulative GPA of 3.0 or higher in all graduate work taken at Missouri S&T, as well as for all graduate courses listed on the program of study (Form 1 for master’s students and Form 5 for doctoral students).

 The student is considered to have passed the qualifying examination if he/she has taken at least four courses and has a GPA ≥ 3.5 at the end of his/her fourth semester.
 At least two courses must be in the MAE department, one of which must be at the 6xxx level.